kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 )
 {% endhighlight %}

-__CMakeLists.txt__ is the configration file.
-This is where you define the targets.
-Note that the external project build is triggered before the target definitions.
+Second, you need to define your *CMakeLists.txt* for the targets of your application or your library.
+This is where the magic occurs!
+The external file is invoked at the beginning of the file, before the target definitions, as you can see in its content below.
+So when the targets are defined, it is possible to link with whatever dependencies we need.

+**CMakeList.txt**
 {% highlight cmake %}
 # Download and unpack googletest at configure time
 configure_file(CMakeLists.txt.in googletest-download/CMakeLists.txt)